openlawteam/docs/docs/openlaw-elements/README.md

 # OpenLaw Elements

-OpenLaw elements is a project to help accelerate development for projects using OpenLaw.
-The main component of OpenLaw elements is `OpenLawForm`.
+OpenLaw Elements is a project to help accelerate development for projects using OpenLaw.
+The main component of OpenLaw Elements is `OpenLawForm`.
 This component will render all other required form elements for a passed in template and its associated variable data.

 ## Requirements